musophobia/Tetris-Assembly-8086/README.md

 # Tetris-Assembly-8086
-The traditional tetris game implemented using x86 assembly language
+The traditional tetris game implemented using 8086 assembly language.
+GUI Turbo Assembler was used to compile codes